 To create a volume from an uploaded image, click the desired image then click Create volume.
 In the pop-up window that opens, specify volume name, size and choose a storage policy.
 Click Create.

 To download or remove an image, click the ellipsis button next to it and click the desired action.

-For information on how to create Linux templates, see the Administrator’s Command Line Guide.
+For information on how to create Linux templates, see the “Creating Linux Templates” section of the Administrator’s Command Line Guide.